Here are some excerpts:

 You get all of that centralized efficiency that Ajay mentioned, but also having a centralized organization that knows how to run a larger scale environment.
 But then, each of the business units can go in and do their own customized self-service portal and get access to IT services, whether it's a simple OS or a VM or a way to provision a complex multi-tier application in minutes, and have that be an automated process.
 That's how you get a lot of the cost efficiencies and the scale that you want out of a cloud environment.

-Gardner: And, for those business units, they'd also have to watch the cost and maybe have their own P&L. They might start seeing their IT costs as a shared services or charge-backs, get out of the capital expense business, and so it could actually help them in their business when it comes to cost.
+Gardner: And, for those business units, they'd also have to watch the cost and maybe have their own P&L. They might start seeing their IT costs as a shared services or charge-backs, get out of the capital expense business, and so it could actually help them in their business.

 Muelhoefer: Correct.
 Most of our customers today are very much still in evolution.
 The whole trend towards more visibility is there, because you're going to need it for compliance, whether it's Sarbanes-Oxley (SOX) or ITIL reporting.